JodisKripe/MixLoader/README.md

 - [x] OLLVM compilation for Obfuscation
 - [x] Fetch shellcode and key from a remote source
 - [x] Use Function callback
+    - [x] EnumWindows
+    - [x] EnumDisplayMonitors

 ## Post compilation steps
 - Sign the Binary (Legitimate Certificate or LazySign)

 ## Branch Description
 - This will fetch the shellcode and the rc4 key from a remote source
 - The execution will be done by a Function callback.
-The current function being used for callback is EnumWindows
+The current function being used for callback is EnumDisplayMonitors

 ## Overall Goals
 - [X] Add Branch for AES Encryption for the shellcode